 The next activity we do is a short writing activity on how they can make the world a more beautiful place.

 After we have brainstormed our ideas about making the world a more beautiful place, I have the students write about their idea.
 We make this little globe man activity to share out ideas.
-You can get a free copy of the writing sheet and the templates for making the globe cartoon guy by clicking the picture.
+You can get a FREE copy of the writing sheet and the templates for making the globe cartoon guy at the end of this post!

 This is also the perfect time to plan a service project for the entire class for Earth Day.
 Some project ideas are:

 - Planting a classroom garden or a garden at a nursing home for the elderly to enjoy